jan-van-bergen/CPU-Raytracer/README.md

 SBVH construction of Sponza takes about 9 seconds on my machine.

 ### Fast BVH Traversal
-BVH and SBVH traversal is optimized by expanding child nodes in order, based on the split axis and the Ray's direction.
-The split axis is stored in the two highest bits of the ``count`` fields of ``BVHNode`` and ``SBVHNode`` to ensure the fact that those structs are still 32 bytes.
+BVH and SBVH traversal is optimized by visiting child nodes in order from nearest to furthest, based on the split axis and the Ray's direction.
+The split axis is stored in the two highest bits of the ``count`` fields of ``BVHNode`` to ensure that the size of this struct is still 32 bytes.

 You can switch between Naive (left first) and Ordered (nearest first) traversal strategies using the ``BVH_TRAVERSAL_STRATEGY`` define in BVH.h.